levoai/docs/vulnerabilities/OWASP-API-10/A1-BOLA.md

 ![BOLA](../assets/API-Top-10/A1-BOLA.svg)

 ## What is it?
 Attackers substitute the ID of their own resource in the API call with an ID of a resource belonging to another user.
 The lack of proper authorization checks allows attackers to access the specified resource.
-This attack is also known as IDOR (Insecure Direct Object Reference).
+This attack is also known as Horizontal Authorization Bypass, and [IDOR][IDOR-HO] (Insecure Direct Object Reference).

 In the above example Troy (who is an authenticated user) is able to access Scott's receipt!
 This is a serious vulnerability, that is a result of improper authorization checks at the `GET /receipts/{receipt_id}` API endpoint.